moj-analytical-services/user-guidance/source/documentation/tools/airflow/instructions/dag-pipeline.md

 You should also only use alpha numerical characters and dashes (-) for the task_id value.
 """

+task_doc = """
+Here is where you describe what the Task is doing.
+It will be rendered in Markdown, so feel free to use Markdown syntax.
+"""

 task_id = "task-1"
 task = BasicKubernetesPodOperator(
     dag=dag,